Bristol Artist’s Book Event – The Lost Weekend, 17-18 April 2021

 With restrictions due to Covid, we are hosting an online ‘lost weekend’ version of BABE over the weekend of 17 – 18 April 2021 as an interim BABE in the run up to our usual larger event which we now plan to hold at Arnolfini in 2022.

 Bristol Artist’s Book Event at Arnolfini will present works by over 100 book artists from around the world, online over the weekend.
 We have had submissions from artists and publishers in Australia, Argentina, Denmark, Estonia, Finland, Germany, Greece, Iceland, Italy, Japan, The Netherlands, Mexico, Norway, Poland, Russia, Sweden, UK & Ireland and the USA.

-Artist’s book films – We have a wonderful selection of 100 videos by artists and small presses for everyone to watch over the weekend.
-The videos will launch on 16 April and also be archived for the public to view after the event.
+Artist’s book films – We have a wonderful selection of 120 videos by artists and small presses for everyone to watch over the weekend.
+The videos launched on 16 April and will also be archived for the public to view after the event.

 Online catalogue – As we cannot physically show the books just yet we will have a downloadable mini catalogue for the public to browse and contact artists.

 We have an online display in the run up to BABE of It’s A New Day, a selection of artists’ books exploring mental health, wellness and recovery.